mascaldotfr/CoRT/deploy/README.vps.md

 # Deploying CoRT on a VPS

 This one is targeted at people very comfy with hosting things.
-This is also roughly how https://cort.ovh works.
+This is also roughly how https://cort.ovh originally worked.
 Unlike the other hosting docs, we're here using the development version.

 It's quite advanced, and it's recommended to read that file once before starting anything.
 You may want to follow [the *integrated* README](README.integrated.md) instead.